ElectricGuitarInnovationLab/FX-Testing-Rig/README.md

    - The C++ code is also exported to the folder <code>FX Testing Rig⁩>⁨patchers⁩</code> and contains 1) a .h file, 2) a .cpp file, and 3) a folder labeled gen_dsp
 <br>
 Consult https://github.com/electro-smith/DaisyWiki/wiki/1e.-Getting-Started-With-Oopsy-(Gen~-Integration)  for troubleshooting.

+## Contributing

+Navigate to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.

+Music, audio, and other creative works produced using the FX Testing Rig are not considered Contributions and remain the sole property of their creators.